Skip to content

 Terminal window

-# Default audit (latest version)
+# Default npm audit (latest version)

-npx pwnkit-cli audit express
+pwnkit audit express

-# Pin a specific version
+# Pin a specific npm version

-npx pwnkit-cli audit express --version 4.18.2
+pwnkit audit express --version 4.18.2

 # Deep audit with the Claude Code CLI runtime